MozillaFoundation/2017-global-sprint-planning/roadmap.md

   * Finalize Swag
   * **Hubs blog to announce the Sprint!**

-WEEKLY
-1x Coms (smaller tweets, FB,  mention in newsletter or regular comms etc point people back to blog post, and site) mention examplar projects added or sites

-EARLY MAY
-2x Coms (smaller tweets, FB,  mention in newsletter or regular comms etc point people back to blog post, and site) mention examplar projects added or sites link to Moz-wide comms
+* **WEEKLY From April 17 to April 30**
+   * mention the Sprint 1 x weekly via tweet, FB post, mentions in newsletter, community calls, or other regular communications
+   * point people back to your Hub Sprint blog post (see above) and the GS site
+   * mention exciting projects that have been added, or new host sites

+* **WEEKLY From May 1 through May 19**
+   * mention the Sprint 2 x weekly via tweet, FB post, mentions in newsletter or other regular communications
+   * point people back to your Hub Sprint blog post (see above) and the GS site
+   * mention exciting projects that have been added, or new host sites, other news
+   * highlight deadlines for project submission and site host registration

 * **T-3 Weeks: (week of May 8)**
   * Site submissions closes